nightscout/trio-docs/docs/install/index.md

 Please use the navigation menu :fontawesome-solid-bars:, search bar :fontawesome-solid-magnifying-glass:, or the menu below to find the section you are looking for.

 !!! important "Attention Trio Users"
-    At this time all users should [build the dev branch](build/browser/build-dev-with-browser.md) rather than the main branch.
-We are in the process of merging dev into main.
-Once that is complete, you will be able to build main again.
+    The `main` branch is the preferred build for everyone except expert builders.

-    Please read the [Migration Guide](../configuration/migration/trio-02x-migration.md) before updating.
+    If you are coming from an older `main` version 0.2.x, please read the [Migration Guide](../configuration/migration/trio-02x-migration.md) before updating.

 <div class="grid cards" markdown>